bestia-dev/counter_egui/README.md

 ## Cross compile to windows

 On my machine I have Windows11 with WSL/Debian.
 I will cross compile to Windows, copy the exe file with `scp` and run it on Windows.
+I use `cargo-auto` for automation of the build process and to commit to GitHub.
+Just run `cargo auto` and follow the instructions.
+To work with GitHub it will need the Personal Access Token from <https://github.com/settings/tokens>.

 Copy the exe file from the container 'crustde' to win folder.
 Run in windows git-bash:

 ```bash